rocBLAS programming guide#

 $ ./rocblas-bench -f gemm_strided_batched_ex --transposeA N --transposeB T -m 1024 -n 2048 -k 512 --a_type i8_r --lda 1024 --stride_a 4096 --b_type i8_r --ldb 2048 --stride_b 4096 --c_type i32_r --ldc 1024 --stride_c 2097152 --d_type i32_r --ldd 1024 --stride_d 2097152 --compute_type i32_r --alpha 1.1 --beta 1 --batch_count 5

-How to set rocblas-bench parameters in a yaml file#
+Setting rocblas-bench parameters in a YAML file#

 rocBLAS/build/release/clients/staging/rocblas-bench --yaml problem-sizes.yaml